BC Government Jobs

 • Accepting a permanent employment offer in Canada requires that you be a citizen or permanent resident of Canada (unless stated otherwise in the posting).

 Suppose you have a valid temporary work visa for BC Government Jobs.
-In that case, you may be eligible for temporary (auxiliary) employment, but only until your work permit expires or is renewed.
+In that case, you may be eligible for temporary (auxiliary) employment until your work permit expires or is renewed.
 Citizenship and Immigration Canada has information on the criteria for a temporary work permit.

 Additional qualifying requirements may be included in the job advertisement for BC Government Jobs.